June 27, 2017

 2. What are the benefits of being the third wheel?

-- You get the best of both worlds — social support as well as freedom to grow.
+- You get the best of both worlds — social support as well as the freedom to grow.
 You can travel, eat and explore as a threesome, but leave as you please when you need space.
-Self-expansion has been shown to be vital to healthy relationships and it’s one are in which many couples struggle.
+Self-expansion has been shown to be vital to healthy relationships and it’s one area in which many couples struggle.